Huy-Ngo/acanban/_sources/meth/uc-anal-design/project.rst.txt

 List member
 -----------

-The function allow listing the members in the projects
+The function allow listing the members in the projects.

 The implementation involves only ``projects`` database table, in which we get the member list of members.
-Two fields are being called is ``supervisors`` and ``students``
+Two fields are being called is ``supervisors`` and ``students``.

 When user navigate to member tab, the list of members in the project, classified as ``supervisors`` and ``students`` is shown in a form.